TheBestCo/eslint-config/README.md

 The prettier setup contains the default export extended with the formating rules that interfere with the prettier.
 It requires `eslint` and `eslint-plugin-react`, as it is in the default configuration.

-1. `npm install --save-dev eslint-config-phaistos-networks eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y eslint-plugin-react-hooks@next babel-eslint eslint`
+1. `npm install --save-dev @thebestco/eslint-config eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y eslint-plugin-react-hooks@next babel-eslint eslint`
-2. add `"extends": "phaistos-networks/prettier"` to your .eslintrc
+2. add `"extends": "@thebestco/eslint-config/prettier"` to your .eslintrc

 ### If you want to have eslint installed globally, i.e running eslint in terminal (CLI)